MarkusMusch/bot/README.md

 ```
 The ```timedelta``` this way since we can at most request 1000 data entries at a time from the Binance API.
 By default it is 500 data entries, but by explicitly requesting 1000 we can reduce the number of requests and therefore the time it takes to download our data.

 ### Writing a Backtest

 *Work in progress*

-### Writing a Strategy

-*Work in progress*

-### Assembling a Portfolio

-*Work in progress*

-### Live Trading

-I personally run this code in the cloud and can help you get started.

-If you are serious about setting up my framework on a cloud server, reach out to me on [Linkedin](https://www.linkedin.com/in/dr-markus-musch-b504a21b7/).

 ## Contributing